-The British Columbia Innovation Council (BCIC) is our province's lead agency promoting the development and application of advanced or innovative technologies to meet the needs of industry in BC.
-Our purpose is aligned with that of the BC Jobs Plan, the #BCTECH Strategy and our operations adhere to the Taxpayer Accountability Principles.
+The BC Innovation Council is our province's lead agency promoting the development and application of advanced or innovative technologies to meet the needs of industry in B.C.
 We see job creation and increased investment in the technology sector as measures of our effectiveness.
 We develop and implement initiatives that directly support the successful commercialization of technology businesses.
+We help ensure that the benefits of technology and innovation are felt around the province by working with rural and northern communities and equity-seeking groups to make strategic investments that support innovation and job growth.

 As outlined in our 2017/18 Mandate Letter, we will continue to refine and implement outcome-based metrics including measures of job creation and investment, in order to assess the effectiveness of BC Innovation Council programs and initiatives.
-These align with Government priorities such as the BC Jobs Plan and #BCTECH Strategy.